 Community consultation in relation to this project has been undertaken as a part of the ongoing discussion of the long term management of the S.S.
 Dicky.
-This includes media releases, media interviews and taskforce member discussion with the general community.
+This includes media releases, media interviews and taskforce member discussions with the general community.

 There is considerable community and media interest around this issue including the development of a short documentary.

 Council recognises the iconic status of the S.S.
 Dicky and as per the long term management strategy will relocate identified portions of the S.S.
 Dicky to either the open space area within the vicinity of the Dicky Beach or to a storage location for long term conservation consistent with the State approval process.

 This will provide for the ongoing preservation of the local tourist icon and also provide a safe swimming environment for beach users.